Application Deadline: July 22, 2021

 Purpose: Established in 2020, the CCCC Outstanding Teaching Award is presented annually to honor the discipline’s practitioners and make visible the best teaching practices of the field.
 The intent of this award is to honor teaching and CCCC members who do their primary work in the classroom every day.
-CCCC offers two awards each year—one for an Emergent Outstanding Teacher (first 10 years of teaching first-year writing) and a Sustained Outstanding Teacher.
+CCCC offers two awards each year—one for an Emergent Outstanding Teacher and the other for a Sustained Outstanding Teacher.
 For this year’s convention, we are not dividing the categories by years of teaching.
 Instead, we ask nominees to select the category that best fits their professional experience.
 We invite nominees to use the following criteria to distinguish the categories:

 Eligibility: Educators are eligible to apply if they teach primarily during a student’s first year in college or in students’ first college writing classes, including:

 - first-year composition

 - other writing models that occur during a student’s first-year standing in higher education

 The award is intended to recognize excellence in teaching and learning practices, and materials submitted should be designed for and used in first-year writing types of writing courses in students’ first year in college.
 Materials should reflect the applicant’s classroom practices (rather than materials generated for the purpose of writing programs or writing program administration more broadly).